The Clear Edge

 Building your Ideal Week:

 Map out a full Monday-to-Friday schedule using your energy architecture as the skeleton.
-Peak energy blocks are protected first.
-Everything else fits around them.
+Protect your peak energy blocks first, then fit everything else around them.

-One agency owner discovered her peak energy ran from 7 am to 11 am every single day.
-She moved all strategic work—client strategy, business decisions, content creation—into that window.
-Everything else shifted to the afternoon.
+One agency owner discovered her peak energy ran from 7 am to 11 am every day.
+She moved all strategic work—client strategy, business decisions, and content creation—into that window and shifted everything else to the afternoon.
 Within two weeks, the quality of her strategic decisions improved noticeably, and she stopped feeling like the day had defeated her by 3pm.

 Result by the end of Day 2: A complete Ideal Week mapped to your energy patterns, with high-value work locked into peak windows and low-value work in low-energy slots.